gradio-app/gradio/guides/09_other-tutorials/01_using-hugging-face-integrations.md

 demo.launch()
 ```

-For any Hugging Face model supported in Inference Endpoints, Gradio automatically infers the expected input and output and make the underlying server calls, so you don't have to worry about defining the prediction function.
+For any Hugging Face model supported in the Inference API, Gradio automatically infers the expected input and output and make the underlying server calls, so you don't have to worry about defining the prediction function.

 Notice that we just put specify the model name and state that the `src` should be `models` (Hugging Face's Model Hub).
 There is no need to install any dependencies (except `gradio`) since you are not loading the model on your computer.

 You might notice that the first inference takes a little bit longer.
-This happens since the Inference Endpoints is loading the model in the server.
+This happens since the Inference API is loading the model.
 You get some benefits afterward:

 - The inference will be much faster.
 - The server caches your requests.